 How Risk Scoring Works in This Template

-The risk score is calculated automatically as Probability × Impact.
-Both are rated on a 1–5 scale.
-The resulting score (1–25) maps to a colour-coded rating that updates instantly when you change either input.
+The risk score calculates automatically as Probability × Impact.
+Both are rated on a 1 to 5 scale.
+The score ranges from 1 to 25 and maps to a colour-coded rating that updates the moment you change either input.
+No formulas to set up.
+No manual colouring.
+It is all done for you.

 Probability Scale (Column E)

-1 — Rare: Less than 10% chance of occurring.
-The risk event is theoretically possible but very unlikely given the project context.
-2 — Unlikely: 10–30% chance.
+1 — Rare: Less than 10% chance.
+Theoretically possible but very unlikely.
+2 — Unlikely: 10 to 30% chance.
 Has happened on similar projects but not expected here.
-3 — Possible: 30–60% chance.
-Could easily happen — essentially a coin flip.
-Flag all 3s for close attention.
-4 — Likely: 60–80% chance.
-Expected to happen unless actively managed.
-5 — Almost Certain: Greater than 80% chance.
-Treat as an issue, not just a risk.
+3 — Possible: 30 to 60% chance.
+Could easily go either way.
+Flag every Possible risk for active attention.
+4 — Likely: 60 to 80% chance.
+Expected to happen unless you actively manage it.
+5 — Almost Certain: More than 80% chance.
+At this point you are dealing with an issue, not just a risk.

 Impact Scale (Column F)

-1 — Negligible: Minor disruption, easily absorbed.
-2 — Minor: Small schedule or cost impact manageable within contingency.
-3 — Moderate: Noticeable impact on one or more project constraints requiring sponsor awareness.
+1 — Negligible: Minor disruption, easily absorbed within normal project operations.
+2 — Minor: Small schedule or cost impact manageable within existing contingency.
+3 — Moderate: Noticeable impact on one or more project constraints.
+Sponsor needs to be aware.
 4 — Major: Significant impact on schedule, budget or scope requiring formal change control.
 5 — Catastrophic: Project failure, major financial loss, reputational damage or regulatory breach.
+On my UAE projects, anything at Impact 5 went straight to the steering committee.

 💡

-PMP exam tip: The residual risk score after mitigation is just as important as the original score.
-If your mitigation plan reduces a Critical (20) risk to a High (12), that's good — but it's still High.
-Some risks will always have a residual score above acceptable thresholds, which means you need a contingency plan regardless of how strong your response is.
+PMP exam tip and real project advice: The residual risk score after mitigation is just as important as the original score.
+If your response reduces a Critical risk scoring 20 down to a High scoring 12, that is progress.
+But it is still High.
+Some risks will always carry a residual score above your acceptable threshold.
+That means you need a contingency plan regardless of how good your response is.
+I have seen teams assume a risk is handled because they assigned a response.
+The residual score tells the real story.

 03 — Response Strategies